ActivitySim/populationsim/docs/index.rst

 advantage of the entropy maximization based procedures over the IPF based procedures.
 Once the final weights have been assigned, seed sample is expanded using these weights to generate a synthetic population.
 Most population synthesizers create distributions using final weights and employ random sampling to expand the seed sample.
-PopulationSim use Linear Programming to convert the final weights to integer values and expands the seed sample using these integer weights.
+PopulationSim uses Linear Programming to convert the final weights to integer values and expands the seed sample using these integer weights.

 Contents